lucas8wong/MSBD6000M-Assignment1/README.md

 - **CARA Utility**: Negative‐exponential utility ensures a closed‐form solution exists, which the Q‐learning agent also approximates numerically.
 - **Multiple Market Scenarios**: Each with different \(\{p, a_{\text{ret}}, b_{\text{ret}}, r\}\) to assess policy convergence under varying risk/return conditions.
 - **Results**: In favorable (high‐probability/high‐return) cases, final wealth tends to saturate at or near the upper bound.
 In moderate scenarios, the agent still learns a policy that leverages net positive expectation.

-## Authors and Contributions

-**WONG Chong Ki (20978851)**
-MSc in Big Data Technology, HKUST
-Email: ckwongch@connect.ust.hk

-**WENG Yanbing (21091234)**
-MSc in Big Data Technology, HKUST
-Email: ywengae@connect.ust.hk

-Both authors contributed equally to the codebase and the report, each responsible for 50% of the overall work.

 ---